ethanmarshallanalytics/STAT190_Project1/README.md

 Forest 2 (Tuned): Sensitiity: 88.8% Specificity: 84.3% AUC: 0.939

-Forest 1 was not properly tuned but showed a baseline of how our model would perform.
+Forest 1 was not properly tuned but showed a baseline for how our model would perform.
 After tuning to minimize OOB error, 500 trees and mtry=8 were used to develop our final model.
 The results were great, and the numbers indicate that this model can provide Berkshire Hathaway a strong analytical framework for predicting fault codes in the future.